Women in the July Uprising: Essential Then—Why Erased Now?

-Now, more than half a year after Bangladesh rose up in people’s revolt, we’ve realised a transformative possibility that resonates with the phonetic sound of ‘Re’.
+Now, more than half a year after Bangladesh rose in a people’s revolt, we’ve realised a transformative possibility that resonates with the phonetic sound of ‘Re’.
 ‘Re’ symbolises collective imagination and the revival of dormant hopes.
 We envision ‘rebuilding’ when disruptions signal new beginnings.
 We also imagine ‘regeneration’ of a primordial future world, environmental healing, and rejuvenation.
-More so, in response to human disturbances, we aim to restore damaged ecosystems, increase biodiversity, and enhance nature’s ‘resilience’, and to remain defiant in the face of adversity.
+More so, in response to human disturbances, we aim to restore damaged ecosystems, increase biodiversity, enhance nature’s resilience, and remain defiant in the face of adversity.
 The eleventh edition ‘re-imagines’ the euphony of ‘Re’.

 Alessandra Sanguinetti (b.
 1968) is an Argentine/American photographer based in both California and Buenos Aires.
 She has published six monographs: ...